 Automatic garbage collection is the process of looking at heap memory, identifying which objects are in use and which are not, and deleting the unused objects.
-An in use object, or a referenced object, means that some part of your program still maintains a pointer to that object.
-An unused object, or unreferenced object, is no longer referenced by any part of your program.
+An object is considered "in use" if some part of your program still maintains a reference to that object.
+Unused objects, on the flip side, are no longer referenced by any part of your program.
 So the memory used by an unreferenced object can be reclaimed.

 In a programming language like C, allocating and deallocating memory is a manual process.
 In Java, process of deallocating memory is handled automatically by the garbage collector.